-- a) A transmittal memo recommending approval and detailing any unique characteristics or information pertaining to the adjustment. - b) A completed Utility Assembly Checklist. - c) A TxDOT approved Utility Adjustment Agreement. - d) Plans which: - 1) Show the existing and proposed Utility facilities, - 2) Show existing and proposed grades for all utility crossings, - 3) Show the existing and final ROW lines along with the control of access denial line, - 4) Show an offset distance from the final ROW line to all longitudinal Utilities within the final ROW. - 5) Present sufficient information to enable TxDOT to verify compliance with the UAR requirements for each Utility located within the final ROW, including highway design features. - 6) Are folded to 8.5" x 11" size unless waived by TxDOT. - e) Estimate(s) from the Utility Owner (and also from Developer, where Developer is furnishing design and/or performing construction), which estimates shall, without limitation, detail material type and quantity (material quantities detailed on the estimates must correlate to the materials shown on the plans described in (d) above.
-The estimate must list the estimated amount of reimbursement to the Utility Owner, taking into consideration the credit calculation for Betterment, credit for any salvage and any applicable eligibility ratio. - f) A proposed Utility Joint Use Acknowledgement

-- g) Statement of Work form, if applicable - h) Affidavit(s) of Property Interest form (With property interest instrument of conveyance attached), if applicable; and - j) A ROW map showing the existing and proposed utility facilities identified on a plan view.
-This ROW map will only be required to be included with TxDOT's copy of the Utility Assembly. - k) All utility no conflict sign off forms. - 1) Proposed starting date and estimated time to completion for the adjustment.
+- a) A transmittal memo recommending approval and detailing any unique characteristics or information pertaining to the adjustment. - b) A completed Utility Assembly Checklist. - c) A TxDOT approved Utility Adjustment Agreement. - d) Plans which: - 1) Show the existing and proposed Utility facilities, - 2) Show existing and proposed grades for all utility crossings, - 3) Show the existing and Project ROW lines along with the control of access denial line, - 4) Show an offset distance from the Project ROW line to all longitudinal Utilities within the final ROW. - 5) Present sufficient information to enable TxDOT to verify compliance with the UAR requirements for each Utility located within the Project ROW, including highway design features. - 6) Are folded to 8.5" x 11" size unless waived by TxDOT. - e) Estimate(s) from the Utility Owner (and also from Developer, where Developer is furnishing design and/or performing construction), which estimates shall, without limitation, detail material type and quantity (material quantities detailed on the estimates must correlate to the materials shown on the plans described in (d) above.
+The estimate must list and identify the estimated amount of reimbursement to the Utility Owner, taking into consideration the Betterment credit calculation, salvage credit and any applicable eligibility ratio. - f) A proposed Utility Joint Use Acknowledgement or Utility Installation Request, Form 1082 - g) Statement of Work form, if applicable - h) Affidavit(s) of Property Interest form (With property interest instrument of conveyance attached), if applicable; and - i) A ROW map showing the existing and proposed utility facilities identified on a plan view.
+This ROW map will only be required to be included with TxDOT's copy of the Utility Assembly. - i) All utility no conflict sign-off forms. - k) Estimated start date and estimated completion date for the adjustment.

 Utility Adjustment Amendment Agreements (UAAA).
 For each UAAA, Developer shall prepare an additional Utility Assembly for the relevant initial PUAA (an Assembly), covering all Utility Adjustments addressed in the UAAA.
-The UAAA Assembly shall contain all requirements listed in a) through 1) as identified in 6.3.4.5..
+The UAAA Assembly shall contain all requirements listed in a) through l) as identified in 6.3.4.5.
 Each of the foregoing items shall comply with the requirements for same described in Attachment 6-2, Utility Assembly and Tracking Report Requirements.

 Abbreviated Utility Assemblies.
 Developer shall prepare an Abbreviated Utility Assembly for each Utility proposed to remain at its original location within the Project ROW that is not required to be addressed in a PUAA or UAAA, unless an Adjustment is required pursuant to Section 6.1.1.
 If Developer is reimbursing the Utility Owner any of its costs, a PUAA or UAAA is required.
-Each Abbreviated Utility Assembly shall contain a transmittal memo recommending that the subject Utility(ies) remain in place, a set of plans detailing UAR compliance, a completed Utility Assembly Checklist, a certification from the Utility Owner approving leaving the Utility(ies) in place, as well as Utility Joint Use Acknowledgement(s) and Affidavit(s) of Property Interest, if applicable.
+Each Abbreviated Utility

+Assembly shall contain a transmittal memo recommending that the subject Utility(ies) remain in place, a set of plans detailing UAR compliance, a completed Utility Assembly Checklist, a certification from the Utility Owner approving leaving the Utility(ies) in place, as well as Utility Joint Use Acknowledgement(s) and Affidavit(s) of Property Interest, if applicable.
 Each of the foregoing items shall comply with the requirements for same described in Attachment 6-1, Utility Forms.